openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Partly

-This chapter describes the meanings of expressions and the rules for the evaluation of  expressions (except for the expressions related to coroutines, see :ref:`Create and Launch a Coroutine` for *launch* expressions, and :ref:`Awaiting a Coroutine` for *await* expressions).
+This chapter describes the meanings of expressions and the rules for the evaluation of  expressions, except for the expressions related to coroutines (see :ref:`Create and Launch a Coroutine` for *launch* expressions, and :ref:`Awaiting a Coroutine` for *await* expressions).

 .. index::